The best way to launch your startup

 What stage do you invest in?

-We are focused on providing founders better access to capital at the very beginning of their journey, so we back founders where we can be the first investor in.
+We are focused on providing founders better access to capital at the very beginning of their journey, so we back founders at the ideation stage.
 We'll invest as early as a clearly defined product statement and roadmap to your MVP, we'll even help you incorporate your new venture if necessary.
+We always aim to be the first institutional check into our portfolio companies.

 Which industries do you invest in?